Forest Grove, OR

 Our analysis of Pacific:

-A student taking student loans for all 4 years of medical school at Pacific, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $325,517.
+A student taking student loans for all 4 years at Pacific, including tuition, fees, locally adjusted cost of living expenses, incidentals, and interest, can expect to have total student loans of $325,517.
 Estimate repayment with the SDN School Loan Repayment Calculator.

-The cost of living at Pacific is approximately equal to the average cost of living at medical schools nationwide.
-While planning your finances, you can expect typical expenses comparable to most medical institutions.
+The cost of living at Pacific is approximately equal to the average cost of living at similar schools nationwide.
+While planning your finances, you can expect typical expenses comparable to most institutions.

 School Address: 2043 College Way, Forest Grove, OR 97116